Pink Hooks Up With Channing Tatum In Funny ‘Beautiful Trauma’ MTV, Slams Rumor With Christina Aguilera [Watch]

 The story escalated, even more, when Pink woke up Tatum after tying him up and broke out a whip only to introduce the catty Rhonda portrayed by Nikki Tuazon.

-In her interview with the Guardian, Pink encapsulated their relationship, saying,
+In her interview with the Guardian, Pink encapsulated their relationship, saying this.

 Pink Is On Fire